 Whitman Crew is proud of our talented Men’s and Women’s Coaching Staff who all have a reputation for excellence.
-Their collective commitment to growing strong rowers, who evolve into focused and principled student athletes is a hallmark of our team’s mission.
+Their collective commitment to growing strong rowers who evolve into focused and principled student athletes is a hallmark of our team’s mission.

-Head & Women's Varsity Coach
+Head & Varsity Men's Coach

-Dusan Nikolic is the Varsity Men’s Coach for Whitman Crew.
+Dusan Nikolic is the Head & Varsity Men’s Coach for Whitman Crew.
 Prior to joining our program he was the Program Manager and Head Coach for Hingham Rowing Association outside Boston, Massachusetts.
 During his tenure there, not only did the size of their program double, but their success on the water increased dramatically.
 Dusan has over nine years of experience both coaching, and in program management at the collegiate and high school levels.
 In addition to Hingham, he has coached for respected programs such Pocock Rowing Center in Seattle, Union Boat Club and Lincoln Maritime Center.

 Dusan has achieved success in the sport of rowing as both a Coach and a competitor.
 He coached Men's Quadruple Sculls to a Gold Medal at the US Rowing's Youth National Championships.
 Dusan was a recruited collegiate athlete and rowed at the University of Washington during all four years of college.
 During his college career at Washington his team won numerous medals, including gold in the junior varsity eight at the 2004 IRA Championships.
 At Washington, it is worth noting that he only lost to Cal three times in twenty-one races.